hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture12.md

 Continuing on our discussion of regression results presentation, and learning & prediction with social media data

-Before that, a few notes on Data Science in Social Science
+Before that, a few notes on Data Science in Social Sciences

 -----
 ###### Sample Assignment 4